portnov/hcheckers/README.md

   in C++ with economy of every bit of memory.
 * Fun of game.
 HCheckers can play well enough for not-so-seasoned draughtsmen.

-## Current state

-At the moment, HCheckers has most of core functionality implemented, but it still lacks a proper configuration subsystem and several other features.
-I hope to implement them soon.

 ## Features